anna-hope/rye-uv-workshop/README.md

 one another?
 Do you prefer either of them to what you might already be used to when working with Python projects?

+Take a look at each project's `pyproject.toml`.
+Do you notice any quirks or differences in either of them?

 ### For the adventurous

 The projects in this repository are fairly straightforward.
 They do